rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin - Change 1: Dokuwiki foundryvttstatus page

-a page
+a wiki page

 ```
 https://rhenenrpg.net/dokuwiki/doku.php?id=foundrystatus
 ```

-that is accessible to all and contains a plugin directive for each foundryvtt instance that can be accessed via this site.
+that is accessible to all and contains a plugin directive for each foundryvtt instance that can be accessed by all registered users.

 ```
 <foundryvttstatus route="vtttuesday" port="30000">